twitter icon youtube icon instagram icon

 HUD Accomplishments Report

-The City is pleased to share a summary of the accomplishments achieved for Program Years 2020 and 2021 in the HUD Accomplishments Report below.
+The City is pleased to share a summary of the accomplishments achieved for Program Years 2022 and 2023 in the HUD Accomplishments Report below.
 This funding comes from the following HUD programs: Community Development Block Grant (CDBG), Home Investment Partnerships Program (HOME), Emergency Solutions Grant (ESG), and Housing Opportunities for Persons with Aids (HOPWA).
-Additionally, the City received Coronavirus Aid Relief and Economic Security Act (CARES Act) funding creating CDBG-CV, ESG-CV, and HOPWA-CV activities.
+Additionally, the City received Coronavirus Aid Relief and Economic Security (CARES) Act funding creating CDBG-CV and ESG-CV activities.